ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 # Rates by Province/State

+We can normalize our data by demographic information at different administrative levels (eg. Province, Municipality)

 Police Killing Rates vary by administrative divisions, e.g. (State/Province)
 * If we want to compare rates the first step is to look at histograms.
 * A Histogram shows us the frequency distribution of a given variable